twajr/docker-tips-and-tricks/README.md

 ENTRYPOINT ["/bin/ping"]
 CMD ["localhost"]
 ```
 A docker run on the above without parameters will ping the localhost.
+However, you can also pass in another hostname and it will overlay localhost.
 ```
 FROM ubuntu:16.04
 CMD ["/bin/ping", "localhost"]